2nd47/CSC309-A4/README.md

-# CSC309-A4
+# CSC309 Sharing Economy Web App
-CSC309 Summer 2016 Assignment 4 - Sharing Economy Web App
+Greetings!
+This is the CSC309 Assignment 4 (Sharing Economy Web App) submission for the AIDA web app.
+Group members include:

 ## Installation
 For Windows: